Rails: How to Use Greater Than/Less Than in Active Record where Statements

 When faced with a challenging ActiveRecord Query that doesn’t fit into the core

-ruby-style syntax, I typically turn to Arel
+ruby-style syntax, I typically turn to Arel to provide me with a functional

 core and extra safety.